xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

 ### Text Encoders

 One of the most significant changes in SDXL is the text encoder.
-SDXL uses two text encoders together, CLIP ViT-L and OpenCLIP Vit-bigG(aka openCLIP G/14).
+SDXL uses two text encoders together: CLIP ViT-L and OpenCLIP ViT-bigG (aka OpenCLIP G/14).

 The OpenCLIP ViT-bigG model is the largest and the best OpenClip model trained on the LAION-2B dataset, a 100 TB dataset containing 2 billion images.
-While the OpenAI CLIP model generates a 768 dimensional embedding vector, OpenClip G14 outputs a 1,280-dimensional embedding.
-By concatenating the two embeddings(of the same prompt length), a 2048-dimension embedding is output concat.
-This is much larger than previous 768-dimensional embedding from Stable Diffusion v1.5.
+While the OpenAI CLIP model generates a 768-dimensional embedding vector, OpenCLIP G/14 outputs a 1,280-dimensional embedding.
+By concatenating the two embeddings (of the same prompt length), a 2048-dimensional embedding is produced.
+This is much larger than the previous 768-dimensional embedding from Stable Diffusion v1.5.

 ```python
 import torch